heetbeet/juliawin/README.md

 ## Future work

-* Make prettier entry executables than .bat files (Use an automatic NSIS pipeline to produce .exe's with icons).
+* Make prettier entry executables with icons, rather than .bat files (Automate a NSIS pipeline).
-* Installer should clean up it's temp directory.
+* Let the installer clean up it's temp directory.
 * Download the list of curated packages from Julia Pro and create an `install-curated-packages.bat` helper for the user.
-* Added options for offline installation.
+* Add options for offline installation (cache and zip).